 It’s also worth noting just what an outlier that 66-goal day is historically.
 Outside of the world wars, top-flight English football has been played on Boxing Day in virtually every year, other than those when December 26 fell on a Sunday.
 The average number of goals per Boxing Day across that entire period is 26.9.
 Only one year other than 1963 – 1893 – has seen more than five goals per game, with 1888 and 1955 seeing exactly 5.00 per game.
 The lowest figure is 1.33 in 1919, the first season back after the First World War.
 A third of the 12 goals that day were scored by West Brom, with four 1-0s and two 0-0s among the other eight games.
 Again, you’ll never see that set of scorelines shared enthusiastically online.

-What stands out from the graph is the vast majority of years where the Boxing Day goals per game is somewhere between 2.0 and 3.5 goals per game.
+What stands out from the graph above is the vast majority of years where the Boxing Day goals per game is somewhere between 2.0 and 3.5 goals per game.
 That’s the industry standard for football, for nearly every era.
-Four years ago there were 3.63 goals per game on Boxing Day, the biggest bonanza since 1963 (excluding the four goals in one game oddity that was 1982), but the odds on 2017 being hailed as a heroic time in 50 years seems unlikely, not unless future generations religiously worship injury time Jesse Lingard equalisers against Burnley.
+Five years ago there were 3.63 goals per game on Boxing Day, the biggest bonanza since 1963 (excluding the four goals in one game oddity that was 1982), but the odds on 2017 being hailed as a heroic time in 50 years seems unlikely, not unless future generations religiously worship injury-time Jesse Lingard equalisers against Burnley.

 Enjoy this?
 Subscribe to our mailing list to receive exclusive weekly content.